 9. Keep organized: My eVault (free)

 This is an award winning personal inventory, travel and insurance app that lets you store warranties, tax receipts and photos (like for that really expensive SLR camera you decided to take backpacking through South America or the Tiffanys purchase you just had to make in NYC).
-Plus, you can backup photos of your passport, bank cards, frequent flyer cards and licences so they are all safe and handy if/when you need them.
+Plus, you can backup photos of your passport, bank cards, frequent flyer cards and licences so they are all safe and handy if/when you need them.iPhone.

 10. Stretch it out: Pocket Yoga ($3.79)

 Now you can travel with your own personal yoga instructor.
 Pocket Yoga lets you pick a theme (Ocean, Desert, Mountain or Sun Salutations), duration (30, 45 or 60 minutes) and difficulty (beginner, intermediate or expert).
 It talks you through the postures, with gentle music and an animated instructor.
 The voice over is a little robotic sometimes, but all in all this is a great app that can help you channel your inner-yogi from anywhere in the world.
-Namaste.iPhone and Android.
+Namaste.